chaturec/chaturbate-recorder-and-downloader/README.md

    - Sometimes they may block IP addresses by mistake, please try to change it.
    - If you use VPN (Virtual Private Network) software, please try to disable it or change the country.
    - If you don't use VPN (Virtual Private Network) software, please try to enable it.
+   - If you've added too many performers within a short time frame, kindly consider waiting a bit before adding the next one.

 **Q: What does the status "Please wait" mean?**